-First revision, February 3, 2025
+First revision, February 3, 2025 Second revision, April 14, 2025

 I've realized that amidst all of my excitement around what AI can do for authors and publishers (in the midst of a great many AI threats, challenges and concerns), I've neglected to be explicit about what publishers can do, from a strategic perspective.
 Here's my first revised draft conjuring a program.
 (It can also be downloaded as a PDF.)